Last Updated: June 5, 2026

 Recognizing Knowledge and Skills Standards:

-How do you determine the necessary knowledge and skills standards for a project manager in Microsoft Project?
+• How do you determine the necessary knowledge and skills standards for a project manager in Microsoft Project?

-Why is it essential to set knowledge and skills standards for project managers?
+• Why is it essential to set knowledge and skills standards for project managers?

-Proficiency in Scheduling Engine Rules:
+Proficiency in Calculation Engine Rules:

 Mastery of Calendars:

-How do you use calendars in Microsoft Project to influence project scheduling?
+• How do you use calendars in Microsoft Project to influence project scheduling?

-What steps would you take to customize a calendar in Microsoft Project for a specific project?
+• What steps would you take to customize a calendar in Microsoft Project for a specific project?

 Expertise in Defining Project Elements and Custom Views:

-Describe how to define and customize Microsoft Project project elements such as views, tables, filters, and groups.
+• Describe how to define and customize Microsoft Project project elements such as views, tables, filters, and groups.

-How do customized project views enhance understanding, decision-making, reporting, and tracking?
+• How do customized project views enhance understanding, decision-making, reporting, and tracking?

 Mastering the Organizer:

-How would you use the Organizer to manage and share project elements like calendars and views in Microsoft Project?
+• How would you use the Organizer to manage and share project elements like calendars and views in Microsoft Project?

-Explain the process of managing the Global.MPT file through the Organizer.
+• Explain the process of managing the Global.MPT file through the Organizer.

 Understanding Look and Feel Options:

-What are some of the 'look and feel' options in Microsoft Project, and how do they affect the user experience?
+• What are some of the 'look and feel' options in Microsoft Project, and how do they affect the user experience?

-How would you customize the Ribbon and formatting views in Microsoft Project to align with project objectives?
+• How would you customize the Ribbon and formatting views in Microsoft Project to align with project objectives?

 These questions assess your understanding of the chapter's content, gauge your ability to apply the concepts to practical scenarios, and reflect on the implications of these standards and customizations in project management.
+If you can explain these ideas in your own words and apply them in Microsoft Project, you are beginning to think like a project manager using the tool correctly.

 Earning a MS Project Certification in Microsoft Project